siddthesquid/PLPolymorphism/README.md

 ## Objects, Inheritance, and Polymorphism

 *Sidd Singal (siddharth.singal@students.olin.edu)*
 *James Jang (Byumho.Jang@students.olin.edu)*
 *Programming Languages*
 *Fall 2016*

 The goal of this project is to implement a functional object system, or at least the surface of it, including inheritance and polymorphism.
-The following list specific goals of this project that we will go into detail:
+The following list specific goals of this project that we will go into detail  :
 1. Create class templates and objects from those classes.
 Classes should include states (instance variables) and behaviors (procedures).
 2. Superclass other classes and inherit all states and behaviors from that super class.
 3. Make uninstantiable abstract classes and leave implementation up to programmers.
 4. Exhibit correct polymorphism on objects that have a superclass reference.

 ### Introduction